yogeshbdeshpande/draft-ietf-scitt-software-use-cases/draft-ietf-scitt-software-use-cases.md

 For example, car manufacturers source integrated software for their autonomous vehicles from third parties that integrates software components from various sources.
 Integration complexity creates a higher risk of security vulnerabilities to the delivered software.

-Consumers of an integrated software wants:
+Consumers of integrated software want:

-- all components presents in a software product listed, and the ability to identify and retrieve them from a secure and tamper-proof location
+- all components presents in a software product listed
+- the ability to identify and retrieve all components from a secure and tamper-proof location
 - to receive an alert when a vulnerability scan detects a known security issue on a running software component
 - verifiable proofs on build process and build environment with all supplier tiers to ensure end to end build quality and security